rolfvreijdenberger/izzum-statemachine/README.md

 ###Formal ways to encapsulate the logic for transitions###
 All logic for a single transition is encapsulated in two classes:
-- a subclass of Rule (see the package) which make sure that a transition is allowed/disallowed by checking if a business rule applies.
+- a subclass of Rule (see the package) which makes sure that a transition is allowed/disallowed by checking if a business rule applies.
 - a subclass of Command (see the package) which executes logic that is part of the transition that is currently being executed between two states.